Why Your Commute Could Be the Most Creative Hour of Your Day

 Many people only associate productivity with visible output—emails sent, projects finished, or calls made.
 But the commute can challenge this idea.
 Mental rest, idea generation, and emotional reset are forms of productivity too, even if they don’t show up on a spreadsheet.

 If you’ve ever arrived at work with a sudden solution to yesterday’s problem or felt inspired by a new idea on the ride home, that’s your creative brain at work.
-Honoring your commute as creative space means letting go of the idea that busy equals productive.
+Honoring your commute as a creative space means letting go of the idea that busy equals productive.
 Sometimes, the best ideas appear when you stop trying so hard.

 Give Your Brain the Drive Time It Deserves